Sarah Campbell 1920 - 2020 - Obituary

 March 28, 1920 - August 16, 2020

-Sarah Louise Campbell (Kauffman) peacefully passed away Sunday, August 16 at Shiloh Green Manor II in Windsor.
+Sarah Louise Campbell (Kauffman) peacefully passed away Sunday, August 16, 2020 at Shiloh Green Manor II in Windsor, Calif.

-Her family wishes to thank her incredibly supportive church family in Klamath Falls, the excellent caregivers at Auburn Ravine Terrace Assisted Living in Auburn, and the love and compassion she most recently received at Shiloh Green Manor II in Windsor.
+Her family wishes to thank her incredibly supportive church family in Klamath Falls, the excellent caregivers at Auburn Ravine Terrace Assisted Living in Auburn, Calif., and the love and compassion she most recently received at Shiloh Green Manor II in Windsor, Calif.

 Dear Louise, your warmth, wise, loving counsel and caring will be greatly missed and you will always be in our hearts.